Code-Institute-Submissions/Mikewalk28-Milestone_Project_1/README.md

 Error with modal when submitting the form as I hadn't entered the posting method, or action.
 So this was fixed ready for final deployment.
 Testing heading sizes and how they looked together, mostly on 'albums' and the album title, with how the text looked next to one another.
 This was a simple <h#> playaround, so no major issues arose.
 Wanted to make the banner clickable and take you to either bottom of page or ticketmaster but didn't manage to complete this; as well as this there is a long scroll, looked into a scroll to top button but when writing the code the button didn't appear, so I removed this.
+I couldn't get the hero image to work on all resolutions without it cropping some off, so i left it from Laptops and computers and removed for tablet and phone.
+This does create some aethetic problems but feedback has said it looks good either way.

 ### Progressing the idea